 While small talk for the sake of small talk can often seem futile and even annoying, starting a conversation by drawing on something you have in common or offering some information about yourself is a great way to break the ice and give them a glimpse into your personality.
 For example, complement your fellow coffee-shopper on their pastry choice, tell that funny commute story to your coworker, or ask that avid gym-goer about their workout playlist.

-And for days when the person next to you in the coffee queue doesn’t quite seem like your cup of tea, check out GoFrendly, the female-only friendship app that makes it simple for you to connect with like-minded friends.
+And for days when the person next to you in the coffee queue doesn’t quite seem like your cup of tea, check out GoFrendly, a female-only digital space to find friends for every interest.